CW: Violence and Gore.

 The insane route of ARC definitely has its ups and its downs.
 The ups are that the story is genuinely engaging.
 The story of ARC heavily relates to the backstory of two new characters known as Marchionne and Luciano, both of whom look exactly like Mario and Luigi respectively.
 As is typical with this game and its predecessor, the backstory of these two characters is especially tragic and out of place with the Mario series as a whole.

 The more that is revealed about these characters, the more you see about how they relate to the characters from the first (Mario) The Music Box.
-While you have a few nods to the main canon such as one of the ghosts being a Toad and the Boos showing up in one area… you know, the ACTUAL ghosts in the Mario series, but you don’t actually get an explanation for what this shit is unless you beat the game without saving, and I’ll just say the ending you get is up there with Silent Hill 2’s dog ending in terms of the craziest and most out there endings you get… only this one is simultaneously joking and serious.
+While you have a few nods to the main canon such as one of the ghosts being a Toad and the Boos showing up in one area (you know, the ACTUAL ghosts in the Mario series), you don’t actually get an explanation for what this shit is unless you beat the game without saving.
+I’ll just say the ending is up there with Silent Hill 2’s dog ending in terms of the craziest and most out there endings you get… only this one is simultaneously joking and serious.

-I will say that another ending takes a meta approach that was really successful at fucking with me and throwing me for a loop.
-I’m not going to say what it is, but I will say that this type of weird ass ending works far better in a serious that was already this weird to begin with.
-Both games just had this elephant in room in that I was constantly wondering… why Mario, and the game is as effective as it is because it never answers this.
+I Another ending took a meta approach that was really successful at fucking with me and throwing me for a loop.
+I’m not going to say what it is, but I will say that this type of weird ass ending works far better in a series that was already this weird to begin with.
+Both games just had this elephant in room in that I was constantly wondering… why Mario?
+And the game is as effective as it is because it never answers this.
 It always keeps you wondering.